emanlove/pse2012/README.rst

     ~/plone42$ ./bin/buildout

-3. ~~In the buildout bin directory edit the script 'pybot'~~

-~~This is necessary because robotframework does not currently configure its scripts properly under buildout.
-This is partially fixed by the entry_points attribute in core.cfg above.
-By the script requires an argument (sys.argv[1:]) which is not allowed by entry_points or buildout.
-So this poor workaround is required.
-Godefroid also has presented an alternative solution `here <https://github.com/gotcha/robotentrypoints>`_.~~

 3. Create tests.
-Or better yet start of by copying the selenium2library based tests created at the last Plone Conference sprint which can be found `here <https://github.com/emanlove/buildout.coredev/tree/4.1-robot>`_.
+Or better yet start of by copying `my fork of the acceptance tests <https://github.com/emanlove/buildout.coredev/tree/4.1-robot/acceptance-tests>`_ created at the last Plone Conference sprint.
+The tests in my fork have been converted to use the newer Selenium 2 library.

 These test were placed in directory just below the buildout directory, called ./acceptance-tests.
-This choice has been made and copied be several Plone developers as a simple hack if you will.
-Robot framework does not have a test discovery recipe as does Plone testing does with the eggs in Plone buildout.
-Thus we have used this ease of use solution.
-But it is temporary and we always welcome a better test discovery recipe.
+This choice has been made and copied by several Plone developers as a simple hack if you will.
+Robot framework does not have a test discovery recipe as does Plone testing.
+Thus we have used this current solution and we always welcome a better test discovery recipe.

 4. Run your tests